jekabsGritans/mt_fcgformer/README.md

         - should keep whatever is fixed in gpu memory (is embedding learned?)
     - need to provide inputs and targets as lists of column names (verify unique)

-    - mlflow input is always just spectrum.
-    - params are:
-        - bool for each target.
-Default = None, so if unspecified treated as unknown
-        - bool for each flag (e.g. specific solvent used).
-Default = false.

 - [ ] improve training (LR scheduling and good optimizer)

 - [ ] train IRCnn locally

-- [ ] improve evaluation, incl neater (in terms of mlflowui) per-class organisation, recall, precission and visualizations (confusion mat)

 ------------------------------------------------------